 The Driehaus Foundation believes that good architecture and design lead to strong and vibrant communities where people can live, work, and thrive.
 Good design takes many forms; it is always responsive to its surroundings, both natural and constructed, and the people who will use it.
 The practice of good design recognizes and enhances an existing, historic building or place.
 With these qualities of good design in mind, the foundation’s Built Environment funding supports work that advances public awareness in three areas: historic preservation, public interest design, and open space.

 Historic buildings and spaces can be anchors in a community, sources of beauty and pride, and opportunities to reflect on America’s complex history.
 The foundation supports organizations that recognize these layers of value and engage a diverse public in an ongoing conversation about the methods, meaning, and impact of historic preservation.
 Our grantees range from established, statewide organizations to smaller advocacy groups.
 The Foundation’s strategies are to encourage public awareness through competitions, exhibitions, journals, and books; support advocacy organizations to promote effective policies; and convey the skills of preservation to organizations and individuals from other fields.
-We are particularly interested in how preservation techniques can help preserve affordable housing and maintain the character of changing neighborhoods.

 Public Interest Design: